gazduim/laravel-backpack-dropzone-field/README.md

 # Backpack Dropzone field

-Add Dropzone support for [Laravel Backpack](https://laravel-backpack.readme.io/docs).
+Add Dropzone support for ***< 4.0*** [Laravel Backpack](https://laravel-backpack.readme.io/docs).

+This is a fork of [Backpack Dropzone field](https://github.com/Gaspertrix/laravel-backpack-dropzone-field) that only adds support to the older versions.

 ## Requirements
 - [Laravel Backpack](https://laravel-backpack.readme.io/docs)